Phyllis Diller: Personal life

 Diller credited much of her success to a motivational book, The Magic of Believing (1948) by Claude M. Bristol, which gave her confidence at the start of her career.
 She was married and divorced twice.
-She had six children from her marriage with her first husband Sherwood Anderson Diller, and she outlived two of her grown children.
+She had six children with her first husband Sherwood Anderson Diller, and she outlived two of her grown children.

 Diller's second husband was actor Warde Donovan, whom she married on October 7, 1965.
 She filed for divorce three months later, after discovering Donovan was bisexual and an alcoholic, but they reconciled on the day before the divorce was to become final.
 The couple divorced in 1975.
 Robert P. Hastings was her partner from 1985 until his death on May 23, 1996.
 In a 2000 interview, she called him the love of her life, saying that he admired her for being an independent person.
 The character of "Fang", the husband whom she frequently mentioned in her act, sprang from an appropriation of elements of the comic strip The Lockhorns.

 Diller portrayed herself as a horrible cook in her stand-up routines, but she was reputed to be an excellent cook.
 She licensed her recipe for chili and sold it nationally as "Phyllis Diller Chili".

 Diller candidly discussed her plastic surgery, a series of procedures first undertaken when she was 55, and she wrote that she had undergone 15 procedures.
 Her numerous surgeries were the subject of a 20/20 segment on February 12, 1993.